yetibot/yetibot.github.io/resources/templates/md/pages/user-guide.md

 ⛈ @yetibot I told you to go before we got in the car!
 ```

-Via Emoji responses, which necessarily preclude the addition of notes.
+Via Emoji reactions, which necessarily preclude the addition of notes.

 ![karma screenshot](/img/screenshots/karma.png)

-At this time removing your Emoji response does not reverse the initial addition or subtraction of Karma.
+At this time removing your Emoji reaction does not reverse the initial addition or subtraction of Karma.

 In all cases, Yetibot will respond with the user's new score.
-Emoji response Karma is updated in a thread.
+Emoji reaction Karma is reported in a thread.

 Now take a look at Yetibot's Karma: